 “Get your mammograms regularly, and report any changes to your physician as soon as you notice them.
 Early detection is crucial.
 It can save your life.”

 Mammograms are the single most effective tool in the early detection of breast cancer and are proven to save lives.
 When detected early, doctors can begin treatment before symptoms begin, resulting in a better outcome.
-Learn more at our women’s health page.
+Learn more at our breast health page.

 According to the American Cancer Society, death rates from breast cancer have been declining since 1989, which is believed to be due to a combination of increased awareness resulting in more women getting screened regularly, advancements in screening technology and advancements in treatment.
 However, there’s room for improvement.
 More than 40,000 women in the United States are still expected to die from breast cancer in 2017.